alanna-hagedorn/portfolio/wyndham-book-api-doc.md

 ## Authorization
 API requests made to the Books API need to use an API key for authorization.
 To generate a new API key, navigate to the settings page in the Wyndham developer portal.

-To authenticate an API request, provide your API key in the `Authorization` header
+To authenticate an API request, provide your API key in the `Authorization` header.

 ---